Swasth-Apps/healthcoach-help/src/pages/client/categories/calendar.md

 Our programs provide a diverse scale of solutions through sessions and exercises that can be easily accessed, once enrolled.
 Each program ranges from eight to twenty-four modules that require your frequent attention.

 However, out of constricted routines and busy lifestyle, the clients may forget the approaching session or a scheduled task.
-Therefore, to ensure a smooth practice, the Health Coach provides users with an easy-to-use calendar that will enlist all upcoming sessions and tasks and remind them of Diary Card entries.
+Therefore, to ensure a smooth practice, the Health Coach provides users with an easy-to-use calendar that will enlist all upcoming sessions and tasks and remind users daily with notifications so that users can stay compliant with the program.

 ![My Calendar](/img/my-calendar.jpg "My Calendar")